siddbhatt18/30-days-of-voice-agents/README.md

   * **Day 14 - 26**: Continued with foundational work, from setting up the server and integrating AI services to giving the agent a persona and web search capabilities.
   * **Day 27**: Revamped the UI and implemented a settings panel for API key configuration directly in the browser.
   * **Day 28**: Successfully deployed the agent to a public cloud server, making it accessible to all.
+  * **Day 29**: Updated the main `README.md` to include all the latest features, architectural changes, and a complete project journey, ensuring the documentation is comprehensive and up-to-date with the current state of the voice agent.